shunjieee/tp/docs/UserGuide.md

 - Tired from **scrolling** through endless rows in **spreadsheet** applications?
 - Worried about **data leak** issues caused by the lack in security of such applications?
-- Frustrated by the **slow input** of cell by cell in such applications?
+- Frustrated by the **slow, manual input** of cell by cell in such applications?
 - Need an economically viable HR application?

 *Hi:Re, our one-stop employee profiling application is for you!*